raphaelm/python-sepaxml/README.rst

     print(sepa.export(validate=True))

-Remittance Information
+Payment reference
-"""""""""""""""""""""
+"""""""""""""""""

-The library supports two types of remittance information:
+The library supports two types of payment references:

 * **Unstructured references** - Use the ``description`` field for free text descriptions (up to 140 characters)
 * **Structured references** - Use the ``structured_reference`` field for standardized creditor references (like ISO 11649)